-Since the UK went into lockdown on 24th March, our lives have been transformed.
+Since the coronavirus lockdown, our lives have changed a lot.
 We’ve seen supermarket shortages, daily government updates, and a new nationwide routine in the form of the weekly Clap For Carers.
 But there is one change you may not have thought about or even noticed.
 The UK’s relationship with alcohol is shifting.
-Despite pubs and bars being closed, sales of alcohol are on the rise.
+Despite pubs and bars closing for weeks and even months at a time, sales of alcohol rose.
 A new survey suggests that 8.6 million British adults (just over 20%) said they were drinking more frequently in lockdown.
 On the other hand, up to 14 million (or one in three) adults were taking steps to mange or stop their drinking.

-Today’s article will firstly outline the dangers of drinking too much alcohol, before moving on to some helpful tips on ways to cut down.
+Today’s article will firstly outline the dangers of drinking too much alcohol, before moving on to some helpful tips for cutting down.
 We’ve tried to make sure that these tips can apply to life in lockdown, but will also be helpful in the future.
-When quarantine restrictions are lifted, we know that many people will be keen to get out and support their local pubs!

 NHS Guidelines on Alcohol